mrmirror662/Kiran/README.md

 # Kiran

-A simple path tracer written in OpenGL and c++
+A simple path tracer written in OpenGL and c++.

 ## Building
 ### Dependency